North Carolina Highway 11: Greenville bypass

 North Carolina Highway 11 Bypass (NC 11 Byp.), was established in 2019 as a bypass route of NC 11.
-The bypass is a 17.9 mi, four-lane freeway.
-Unlike the previous bypass projects where NC 11 would be rerouted onto a newly constructed bypass with the section going through the towns being designated as a business route, NC 11 actually bypasses Ayden and Winterville, but goes through Greenville.
-While the bypass route also bypasses Greenville.
-The bypass connects its parent route south of Ayden to the routes US 264, US 13, U.S. 264 Alt, and Interstate 587 in Greenville.
-The northern 5.3 section of the bypass overlaps with US 264 and was originally constructed for said route to also bypass Greenville.
-The southern 12.6 mi section of the route is known as the Greenville Southwest Bypass which was completed the same year the route was established.
+The bypass is a 17.9-mile (28.8 km), four-lane freeway.
+Unlike the previous bypass projects where NC 11 would be rerouted onto a newly constructed bypass with the stretches in or close to the core of the municipalities, being designated in business routes, NC 11 actually goes avoids the cores of Ayden and Winterville, and traverses inside the center of Greenville, with the bypass route avoiding the downtowns of the municipalities in its entirety.
+The northern 5.3 stretch with the junction with I-587 and northward overlaps solely with US 264 and was originally constructed for said route to also bypass central Greenville.
+The southern 12.6 miles (20.3 km) stretch of the route is the Greenville Southwest Bypass, which was completed the same year the route was established.